PnS2018/pns2018.github.com/session_04.md

 In this session, we focus on introducing common concepts and techniques in __Digital Image Processing__.
 We also would like to discuss how you can apply these techniques to Machine Learning tasks.

+This session explains the concepts and techniques in a practical settings.
+Therefore, we omit many mathematical details that are out of the scope of the session.
+Nevertheless, we strongly encourage interested readers to study Image Processing and Computer Vision formally.

 ## Digital Image Representation

 Before giving intuitive examples of _digital images_ or simply _images_, we would like to formally define the concept of digital image and _digital image processing_.
 One accurate definition is from the book _Digital Image Processing (2nd Edition)_ by Rafael C. Gonzalez and Richard E. Woods.